aprs434/aprs434.github.io/README.md

 > For an in depth tutorial slide series about LoRa (and LoRaWAN), please refer to [Mobilefish.com](https://www.mobilefish.com/developer/lorawan/lorawan_quickguide_tutorial.html), also available in video format on [YouTube](https://youtube.com/playlist?list=PLmL13yqb6OxdeOi97EvI8QeO8o-PqeQ0g).

-Upon succesful demonstration of its merits, below LoRa frame compression algorithms **will be formally proposed as an extension to the APRS standard:**
+Upon succesful demonstration of its merits, below LoRa frame compression protocols **will be formally proposed as an extension to the APRS standard:**

 ## Callsign, SSID, Path and Data Type Compression